Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

 \subsection{Definition}

-The concept of mixing comes from probability theory and statistical physics.
-It describes the property of a dynamical system being strongly intertwined.
+Mixing describes the property of a dynamical system being strongly intertwined.
 In physical terms, this means that, for any set of particles in a dynamical system, the fraction of the particles found within a particular region in the \textit{phase space} (the space of the variable $x$ characterizing the particles, wealth in our case), is proportional to the volume of that region in the phase space.
 Figuratively, we can think of an economy as a cup of coffee and of some person's wealth as milk poured in the coffee.
 If the system is mixing, then the milk will spread across the coffee over time and eventually it will be spread equally in the cup.

-Mathematically we define mixing as follows.
+To define and analyze mixing, we will use the individual as our basic unit of observation.
+Nevertheless, we point out that other units such as households can be used to measure mixing (In fact we will use the household as our unit of observation in the empirical analysis).
+On this basis, we define mathematically mixing as follows.
 Let $x_i(t)$ denote the wealth in year $t$ of the $i$-th individual in a population of size $N$.
-Moreover, let $y_i = x_i / \langle x \rangle_N$, where $\langle x \rangle_N = \sum_i x_i / N$ is per capita wealth, be the \textit{rescaled} wealth of individual $i$ and $P(y,t)$ be the probability density function that describes the distribution of rescaled wealth in the population in the same year, with the initial condition being a Dirac delta function with a mass centered at 1, i.e., $P(y,0) = DiracDelta(y-1)$.
-If the economy is mixing, then starting from an initial year $t = 0$ in which every individual in the population has \textit{identical} rescaled wealth $y_0 = 1$, then the distribution $P(y,t)$ will in each subsequent time point resemble more and more a predefined target steady state distribution $P^*(y)$.
+Moreover, let $y_i = x_i / \langle x \rangle_N$, where $\langle x \rangle_N = \sum_i x_i / N$ is per capita wealth, be the \textit{rescaled} wealth of individual $i$ and $P(y(t),t)$ be the probability density function that describes the distribution of rescaled wealth in the same year, with the initial condition being a Dirac delta function with a mass centered at 1, i.e., $P(y(0),t_0) = DiracDelta(y-1)$.
+If the economy is mixing, then starting from an initial year $t = 0$ in which everyone has \textit{identical} rescaled wealth $y(t_0) = 1$, then the distribution $P(y(t),t)$ will in each subsequent time point resemble more and more a predefined target wealth distribution $P^*(y)$.
 More importantly, it will eventually converge to the target distribution.
 A standard way for evaluating this property is through the $\beta$-mixing coefficient.
-The coefficient measures the total variational distance between the wealth distribution in year $t$ and the steady state distribution, i.e.,
+The coefficient measures the total variational distance between the wealth distribution in year $t$ and the target distribution, i.e.,

 where $||g(y)|| = \int |g(y)| dy$ is the $L^1$ norm of $g$.
-Formally, the wealth dynamics is said to be ``$\beta$-mixing'' if $\lim_{t \to\infty} \beta(t) = 0$ \citep{drees2000weighted,stojkoski2021autocorrelation}.
+Formally, the wealth dynamics is said to be ``$\beta$-mixing'' if $\beta^* = \lim_{t \to\infty} \beta(t) = 0$ \cite{drees2000weighted,stojkoski2021autocorrelation}.